steharr/ms2-/README.md

 #### Site Owner:

-As as developer I want to...
+As a developer I want to...

 1. Design a game I would enjoy playing
 2. Design a game with a basic artificial intelligence